-After 2 cycles of chemotherapy

-At end of treatment (including pre-HSCT)

-During follow up (only for molecular MRD), at 3 mo intervals to 24 mo
+After 2 cycles of chemotherapy At end of treatment (including pre-HSCT) During follow up (only for molecular MRD), at 3 mo intervals to 24 mo

-MRD assessment in AML can inform prognosis, identify impending relapse to enable early intervention and allow for robust post-HSCT surveillance.30 Given the poor outcomes associated with MRD-positive AML, enrollment of these patients into MRD-directed clinical trials is imperative.
+MRD assessment in AML can inform prognosis, identify impending relapse to enable early intervention and allow for robust post-HSCT surveillance.30 MRD assessment can also help to inform the decision of whether to recommend allogeneic stem cell transplantation in first remission, when considered along with a full assessment of patient- and disease-related factors.
+Given the poor outcomes associated with MRD-positive AML, enrollment of these patients into MRD-directed clinical trials is imperative.